 Dear House Committee on Culture, Recreation & Tourism Member,

 Please support House Bill 3559!
 As a conservationist who understands the important roles which rattlesnakes serve in our environment, the practice of "gassing" must be stopped in Texas.
-Not only is this good for rattlesnakes, but it benefits dozens of other animals including Texas tortoises, burrowing owls, endangered species, agricultural animals, and even humans.
+Not only is this good for rattlesnakes, but it benefits dozens of other animals including Texas tortoises, burrowing owls, several endangered species, agricultural animals, and even humans.
 Gassing pollutes our fragile ecosystem and contaminates groundwater, among having many other harmful effects, even risk of fires and explosions.

 Concern that this ban would negatively impact rattlesnake roundups and the economy is unfounded.
 Nearly all rattlesnake roundups across the country have converted to educational festivals where rattlesnakes are not killed, and they certainly do not gas the local environment to collect animals.
 Rather than instilling an irrational fear of these glorious animals, people learn about them and gain respect.